Russian, East European, and Eurasian Studies

 Semester and Academic Year Programs

-Council on International Educational Exchange: Prague
+Council on International Educational Exchange(link is external): Prague

 Study abroad for a semester or academic year.
 Central European Studies program run by CIEE, with courses available at Charles University and Prague Film and Television School.
 Czech language classes in addition to Czech literature, culture and film.

-CET: Central European Studies
+CET: Central European Studies (link is external)

 Study abroad for a semester or academic year.
 Organized by CET Academic Programs, a study abroad organization.
 Programs based in Prague.
 Choice of Central European Studies, Film Production, Jewish Studies or New Media.